CSE232-MSU/CSE232/.assets/updating-master-readme.md

 What is "&calendar&"?
 It's an encoded "variable" in the template that update_readme.py finds, and replaces with the calendar's HTML (which update_readme.py generates). **You are free to edit the template however you like, but do not touch the &calendar& string whatsoever**.

-After you've gone ahead and made your edits, run the update_readme.py script once, and commit your changes.
+After you've gone ahead and made your edits, run the update_readme.py script once on a local machine, and commit your changes.
 Congratulations, you've edited the master README!

 ## Updating Calendar Things